sonnht1409/capstone-etours/README.md

 # casptone-etours
 This project for our graduation
 # event-name api
-Come with event name as String and the following is parameter(s) type
+Come with event name as String and the following is parameter(s) type.

 Ex:

       {